terzhang/terzhang/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I'm a student/developer based in Toronto / Scarborough :maple_leaf:

-I'm current trying to be a full-stack developer.
-Hire me if you like me enough.
+Current aiming to be a full-stack developer. (hire me c:)
 The stacks I :heart: are:
 - React
 - GraphQL